pokt-network/pocket/app/client/doc/README.md

 ## Debug Subcommands

 The debug command is terminal utility and set of sub-commands for rapid development and debugging of Pocket validators.
-It is only built in development and testing binaries and is not included in public release versions.

 If `debug` is run with no arguments, it drops the user into an interactive prompt session where they can trigger multiple debug message transmissions from the client binary.

 ```bash